nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 # File Messages

-File messages are sent to peers over a 'F' connection (TCP), and do not have messages codes associated with them.
+File messages are sent to peers over a `F` connection (TCP), and do not have messages codes associated with them.

 ## File Connection Message Format